-4.8.4 Collateral - posted by the Fund
+4.8.4 Collateral - posted by a Fund

-Collateral posted to a counterparty by or on behalf of the Fund must be taken into account when calculating counterparty risk exposure.
+Collateral posted to a counterparty by or on behalf of a Fund must be taken into account when calculating counterparty risk exposure other than where it is protected by client money rules or similar arrangements.
 Collateral posted to a counterparty and collateral received by such counterparty may be taken into account on a net basis provided the Fund is able to legally enforce netting arrangements with the counterparty.